SU_A_18

 [i] A long journey?

-[r] So we departed from Kabul, at night.
-The friend of our father, he took us to a special place where people left for other provinces, to Kandahar.
-So we left with a big bus to Kandahar.
+[r] So we left from Kabul, at night.
+Our Father’s friend, He took us to a special place where people left for other provinces, to Kandahar.
+So we left with a large bus to Kandahar.
 Someone else came there.
-They took us with them.
+They took us.
 With his car, to Quetta.
 Quetta is a province of Pakistan.

 [r] Quetta.